 The rate at which scientists and businesses are producing data is increasing at a unstoppable rate.
 Being able to efficient process and make sense of such data has become a key scientific challenge in computer science.
 Not only must one be able to store such information compactly, but one additionally must develop algorithms to process it efficiently and intelligent systems that can reason about this data to find interesting patterns or make decisions.
 These topics form the core of the Data Management and Analysis track.

-The graphics track includes research efforts in most areas of computer graphics, including geometric modeling, CAD/CAM, scientific visualization, biomedical visualization, computer vision, terrain modeling and rendering, haptics (force-feedback), realistic rendering, digital geometry processing, point-based graphics, immersive environments, and non-photorealistic rendering.
+The graphics and visualization track includes research efforts in most areas of computer graphics, including geometric modeling, CAD/CAM, isogeometric analysis, scientific visualization, biomedical visualization, information visualization, visual analytics, computer vision, terrain modeling and rendering, haptics (force-feedback), realistic rendering, physically-based simulation, real-time rendering, GPU programming, computer animation, digital geometry processing, immersive environments, visual perception and spatial cognition.

 The School of Computing has image analysis research efforts in a wide variety of areas with a strong focus on biological and medical research but also significant efforts in other rapidly expanding areas such as geosciences.
 Most of these projects are multi-disciplinary and/or nationwide activities that provide unique opportunities for students to get a broader insight into research and engineering concepts and into the challenges and rewards of collaborative research.